Public Eye (TV series): DVD release

 Network Video issued the Brighton series in a three-DVD box set in mid-2004, complete with some restoration work.
 Bonus material included the complete ABC episode "Nobody Kills Santa Claus" and the above-mentioned extract from "Must Be The Architecture..."
 Sales of the box set were moderate; a follow-up four-disc set of Series 5, including the ABC episode "Don't Forget You're Mine", was released in December 2004.
 Network released the 1972/3 and 1975 series on DVD in 2008, and the remaining ABC material on 27 August 2012 (2-DVD set, Network/StudioCanal 7953731).

 A 17-disc box set of every surviving episode, including a book on the making of the series by Andrew Pixley, plus interviews with Alfred Burke and surviving episode fragments and audio soundtracks, was released by Network Video in 2012.
 (A Box Named Frank, 7953697).
+This was re-released in 2023 as Public Eye: The Collection, minus the book.

+An additional DVD, featuring a number of episodes that survive only as audio recordings was released in 2025 by Kaleidoscope.

 Theme music

 The downbeat, moody theme music for the series was composed by Robert Sharples, writing under the pseudonym of Robert Earley.
-Sharples was perhaps best known as musical director of Opportunity Knocks but had several memorable TV themes to his credit, as well as being a skilled conductor.
+A slower-paced version of the theme music was used in the fourth series, before reverting to the original version for the remainder of the show's run.